 We will not engage with you unless the issue presents such a significant risk to the interests of tenants and service users that we need to monitor it closely, or take action, to ensure it is resolved successfully.
 We will contact you if we require any further information or assurance.

 Q: What if we don’t disclose something as we don’t think it is material, and you subsequently take a different view of the materiality of the issue?

 A: That could happen, as this is a matter of judgement.
 We may reach a different view about whether an issue is material.
 In these circumstances, we would engage with you to understand how you arrived at the view that the issue was not material.
 We will also seek assurance that you are taking effective action to resolve the issue within an appropriate timeframe.

 Q: What if our level of assurance changes or we find an area we don’t comply with after we have submitted our Annual Assurance Statement, do we need to do a new Statement?

 A: No. You should notify us about any change in the level of assurance that you have made in your Annual Assurance Statement, but you do not need to amend the Statement until the next one is due.
 You can see more information on notifying us in our guidance on Notifiable Events.

 Such a change could be a positive development, such as you having completed planned improvement work.
 Or it could be that you have found a new area of material non-compliance.

-Q: You said you won't start assessing compliance with the regulatory requirement on equalities and human rights until 2021.
-Should we wait until 2021 to assess our compliance with the requirement on equalities and human rights?
+Q: When will you start fully assessing compliance with the regulatory requirement on equalities and human rights.
+Should we wait to assess our compliance with the requirement on equalities and human rights?

-Q. Is SHR requiring landlords to have a fully worked out plan for implementing the new guidance on equalities and human rights by the end of October 2021?
+Q. Is SHR requiring landlords to have a fully worked out plan for implementing guidance on equalities and human rights?

 Q: Why do I need to submit a signed and an unsigned copy of my Annual Assurance Statement?